WHAT TO EXPECT

-Effective February 16, 2013, a child (under the age of 18) travelling to Mexico – either alone or with a third party of legal age (such as a relative or another adult) – must present a valid passport, as well as a letter signed by both parents (or those with parental authority or guardianship over the minor).
+If a child (under the age of 18) is travelling to Mexico – either alone or with a third party of legal age (such as a relative or another adult) – he/she must present a valid passport, as well as a letter signed by both parents (or those with parental authority or guardianship over the minor).

 According to the Embassy of Mexico, the text of this letter “must contain the parents’ express authorization for the minor to travel alone or, if applicable, information on the adult who is authorized to be responsible for the minor during the trip.
 The document must state the purpose and length of the trip and specify the dates of entry and departure, as this will be a requirement for allowing the minor to leave Mexican territory.”

 6. Personal first aid, Tylenol, bandages, cough candies, etc.

 8. Water bottle

 9. Beach towel